Dismiss Modal

 Choose a preferred language

 Amniocentesis is a prenatal test that helps you learn if your baby has genetic problems.
 The test is most often done between 15 and 20 weeks of pregnancy.
-Talk with your healthcare provider to see if amniocentesis is right for you, and if the risks outweigh the benefits.
+Talk with your doctor to see if this test is right for you.

 Should you have amniocentesis?